-Under normal circumstances, students will be assigned to a clinical education center for the first year, from September through July.
-To provide the students with more educational experiences, they will be reassigned to a new clinical agency for the second year, July through May.
+Under normal circumstances, students will be assigned a clinical education center for the first year, from September through July.
+To provide the student with a greater variety of educational experiences, the student will be reassigned to a new clinical agency for the second year, July through May.
 In addition, students meeting the minimum requirements will be assigned a rotation in a private imaging center during the second year of education.
 This arrangement may be subject to change, at the Clinical Education Coordinator's discretion, in the event of changes in approved clinical agency, continual personality conflicts within the department, or at the request of a radiology department administrator.